-Partial Hospitalization Program in Ohio
+Partial Hospitalization Program in Cincinnati, Ohio

-A partial hospitalization program (PHP) is a type of treatment program that provides intensive care for people recovering from addiction.
-PHP programs typically offer a higher level of care than outpatient programs, but they are less intense than inpatient residential programs
+PHP programs typically offer a higher level of care than outpatient programs but are less intensive than inpatient detox & residential programs.

 partial hospitalization program | ohio community health recovery centers